kdippan/kdippan/README.md

 <br/>
 <br/>

-I am a passionate Full-Stack Web Developer from India with a strong focus on building modern, responsive, and performant web applications [web:8].
-I have a knack for creating seamless user experiences and am always exploring new technologies to enhance my skill set [web:7].
+I am a passionate Full-Stack Web Developer from India with a strong focus on building modern, responsive, and performant web applications.
+I have a knack for creating seamless user experiences and am always exploring new technologies to enhance my skill set .

 - 🔭 I’m currently working on a personal blog and CMS with rich media support and AI-powered features.
 - 🌱 I’m currently learning about advanced SEO techniques and AI-assisted code generation.
 - 👯 I’m looking to collaborate on open-source web development projects.
 - 🤔 I’m looking for help with optimizing complex web applications.
 - 💬 Ask me about **PWA development, SEO, and modern UI/UX design**.
-- 📫 How to reach me: [dippanbhusal.tech](https://dippanbhusal.tech)
+- 📫 How to reach me: [dippanbhusal.tech](https://dippanbhusal.tech) or [dippan.connect@gmail.com](mailto:dippan.connect@gmail.com)
 - ⚡ Fun fact: I enjoy designing logos and icons in my free time.

 ---